Evaluations

 • Eval dataset: specifies which part of your dataset is used when evaluating different methods of running your task.

-• Eval Method dataset: specifies which part of your dataset is used when trying to find the best evaluation method for this task.
+• Golden dataset: specifies which part of your dataset is used when trying to find the best judge for this task.
+This dataset will have human ratings, so we can compare judges to human preference.

 This section will walk you through populating both of your eval datasets.